 Instructions

-- Add 2 tablespoon of olive oil to a large pot over medium heat.2 tablespoon olive oil for sauteeing
+- Add olive oil to a large pot over medium heat.2 tablespoon olive oil for sauteeing

 - Once pot is heated add onions, garlic, celery, carrots and red pepper flakes and saute for about 5 minutes or until onions are translucent and carrots and celery are slightly softened.5 medium sized carrots, 2 celery spears, 3 cloves of garlic, 1 small yellow onion, a pinch of red pepper flakes